chuckhalliday/Autobot-Buddy/README.md

-# Auto Advisor GPT
+# Autobot Buddy
-Chat directly with your vehicle's documentation
+Chat directly with your vehicle's owner manual and other documentation using OpenAI's text embedding models